 - A set of experiences that are inspiring and relatable for young people and adults, and a willingness to share those experiences.

 At Common Ground, we define the environment and environmental leadership broadly — not just trees, air, land, wild animals, and water, but people and the human environment as well.

 The Leader in Residence’s Role

-During their residency, the Environmental Leader in Residence would:
+During their residency, the Environmental Leader in Residence will:

-- Participate in life at Common Ground, virtually and in-person as possible; attend school-wide events, join classes; visit the farm and engage in community programs.
+- Participate in life at Common Ground: attend school-wide events, join classes, visit and join in the work of our urban farm, and engage in community programs.

-- Help to lead a workshop or professional development opportunity for Common Ground staff.
+- Co-design and lead at least one workshop or professional development opportunity for Common Ground staff.

-- Provide input and advice on key Common Ground change efforts and priorities — including community-building and culture, efforts to live into our environmental justice mission, and building healthy, authentic relationships with our neighbors in New Haven.
+- Provide input and advice on key Common Ground change efforts and priorities, based on the expertise of the leader in residence — including community-building and culture, efforts to live into our environmental justice mission, and building healthy, authentic relationships with our neighbors in New Haven.

 - Connect with, inspire, challenge, support, and learn with members of our community in a variety of ways.

-- Meet informally with Common Ground’s environmental education staff, who run our children’s and community programs.
+- Meet informally or formally with Common Ground’s environmental education staff, who run our children’s and community programs.

 - Engage with members from the broader New Haven community and/or peer schools and organizations through an event that the environmental leader in residence helps to define.

 - Create a ripple effect and impact that goes well beyond the residency — leaving something lasting behind in our community (e.g., a work of art, an installation on our campus, a change in Common Ground’s culture or policies)

 - Write a reflection — blog post, letter to Common Ground, or video — providing feedback and observations on the experience of being an environmental leader in residence.